 We rake for FACTS

-FactRakers is a Philippines-based fact-checking initiative of journalism majors at the University of the Philippines-Diliman working under the supervision of Assistant Professor Yvonne T. Chua of the University of the Philippines’ Journalism Department.
-Assistant Professor Ma.
+FactRakers is a Philippines-based fact-checking initiative of journalism majors at the University of the Philippines-Diliman working under the supervision of Associate Professor Yvonne T. Chua of the University of the Philippines’ Journalism Department.
+Associate Professor Ma.
 Diosa Labiste, also of the Journalism Department, serves as editorial consultant.

 The name of the initiative, coined from the words “fact” and “raker,” is inspired by the term “muckrakers,” first used in the early 1900s by American president Theodore Roosevelt to express his annoyance at progressive, reform-minded journalists at the time.